 This measure is calculated by dividing state revenue by the amount spent on advertising.
+Data Limitations:

 The final amount of revenue to the State is dependent upon the level of sales for the fiscal year.

+Calculation Type: Non-cumulative

+New Measure: No

 Outcome Measure A.1.g: Percent of Licensees with No Recent Violations

+Short Definition:

 This measure reports the percent of currently licensed and active lottery retailer locations that have not incurred a violation within the current fiscal year.
 A violation is defined as any violation of the State Lottery Act or Lottery Rules by a lottery retailer that results in the suspension or revocation of the retailer's license.

+Purpose/Importance:

 This measure is an indicator of licensed lottery retailers' adherence to state laws and administrative guidelines.
 This measure is important because it reflects (1) how effectively the Commission is communicating with retailers regarding statutes and rules, and (2) how effectively the Commission's activities are in deterring these violations.

+Source/Collection of Data:

 The number of active and licensed retailer locations licensed at the end of the reporting period is taken from a report generated from the Lottery Operator Gaming System which shows all active and licensed retailer locations as of the last day of the previous quarter.
 The number of licensed retailer locations that incurred violations during the course of the current fiscal year is obtained by Retailer Services staff from the database containing all suspensions and revocations for licensed retail locations.
+Method of Calculation:

 This measure is determined by subtracting the total number of licensed retail locations that incurred a violation during the course of the current fiscal year from the total number of currently licensed and active lottery retailer locations at the end of the reporting period.
 That number is divided by the total number of currently licensed and active lottery retailer locations at the end of the reporting period.

+Data Limitations:

 The reports used to calculate this measure have well defined parameters.
 However, activity that would lead to suspension or revocation of a retailer's license is in many cases beyond the Commission's control.
 This activity will influence performance in this measure.

-Outcome Measure A.1.h: Percent of Eligible Players Served

-This measure reflects the percent of eligible players served by the Texas Lottery Commission and its vendors.

-This performance measure provides Texas Lottery participation rates among the eligible player base, which are used to identify and track market trends.

-The Lottery's Market Research Services vendor conducts quarterly tracking surveys that include questions measuring Lottery participation rates among the adult Texas population.
-The survey data are compiled and maintained by the Lottery's Research Section.

-The percentage is calculated by taking the number of people per quarter responding that they have participated in (i.e. spent money on) a lottery game in the past month divided by the total number of survey respondents for a percentage of players served.

-Responses are based on surveyed individuals only, but are a reliable indicator of the measures statewide.
-It is assumed that eligible players participating in lottery games is equivalent to eligible players served.
+Calculation Type: Non-cumulative

+New Measure: Revised

+Strategy A.1.1.
+Lottery Operations

 Output Measure A.1.1.a: Number of Retailer Business Locations Licensed

+Short Definition:

 This measure reports the number of retailer business locations licensed and active at the end of each quarter.
 A licensed retailer is an active location approved to sell tickets and is in good financial standing with the Lottery Commission.

+Purpose/Importance:

 This measure provides an indication of the Commission's concerted effort to license and maintain a base of retailer businesses adequate to serve the public and generate revenue for the State.

+Source/Collection of Data:

 The number of retailer business locations licensed is taken from a report generated at the beginning of each quarter from the Lottery Operator Gaming System.
 The report shows all retailer business locations licensed and active on the last day of the reporting period.
+Method of Calculation: